 - Hide the contents of your website folders from index browsing.
 Hackers will many times start their search for a back door or vulnerability by looking in your folders.
 Any folder that does not contain an index.html or index.php file is open for anyone to browse the contents.
 An easy way to handle this problem is to put a line in your .htaccess file that reads: Options -Indexes.
 That prohibits index browsing on all folders.

 Don’t wait until after someone breaks in before you put in that security system.
 Start right now while you are thinking about it.
-If you have your own information products for sale, check out Digital Content Lockdown for more ways to keep your hard work from being ripped off by cyber thieves.
+And if you find that you have been hacked, contact WPSecurityLock.com right away.